 Amongst his numerous photography awards, Gero won the Wildlife Category of Nature's Best Photography Magazine's prestigious Windland Smith Rice International Awards in 2010.
 His image "Bison" has consequently been displayed at the Smithsonian National Museum of Natural History in Washington D.C.
 His image "Male Tiger Scratch-marking Tree" was recognized as Highly Honored in the Windland Smith Rice International Awards' Endangered Species Category and was recognized a Top 10 image by NANPA (North American Nature Photography Association) for 2011.

 artist statement My inspiration comes from the natural raw beauty that exists precariously beyond the relentless push of modern development.
-I believe that the essence of a scene can be revealed when one’s own perceptions are applied to a pure, objective reality.
-With each photograph, I allow the natural elements of color, shape, and motion to resonate with an echo of my own feelings in that very moment.
+I believe that the essence of a scene can be revealed when one’s own perceptions are applied to pure, objective reality.
+With each photograph, I allow the natural elements of color, shape, and motion to resonate with an echo of my own feelings at that very moment.
 My goal is to present a timeless image that invites an individual emotional response for each viewer.
 I want the essential element in each subject to inform my aesthetic and technical choices.
 Color can be a powerful element triggering great emotional impact.
-Other scenes call for a black and white or sepia interpretation to best reveal the flow of shape, contour and mood.
+Other scenes call for a black-and-white or sepia interpretation to best reveal the flow of shape, contour, and mood.

-work description My work is comprised of approximately 40% landscapes and 60% wildlife.
-10-15% of my body of work is black & white or sepia toned.
+work description My work is comprised of approximately 70% wildlife and 30% landscapes.
+10-15% of my body of work is black & white or sepia-toned.
 All of my subject matter is photographed on location in the wild.
-I now edit digitally for contrast and color correction, but to maintain a photographic purity no elements are added or removed.
+I now edit digitally for contrast and color correction, but to maintain photographic purity no elements are added or removed.
 Effects such as motion blur are created "in camera."